AnnexMedAnnexMedAnnexMed

 Apply Transport-Specific Coding and Level Verification

-ALS/BLS level is verified against PCR-documented interventions using CMS-defined clinical criteria.
-Mileage is calculated per payer-specific measurement requirements.
-Medical necessity documentation is reviewed for completeness under Medicare and commercial payer standards.
+ALS/BLS level is verified against PCR-documented interventions using CMS-defined criteria.
+Mileage is calculated per payer-specific requirements.
+Medical necessity documentation is reviewed under Medicare payer standards.
 Air ambulance NSA disclosure requirements are confirmed before submission.

 Submit Clean Claims with Compliance Documentation